BioContainers/registry/README.md

 Contributing
 --------------------

-Please for the master branch, create a PR and after accepting the PR your changes will be seen in biocontainers.pro
+Please for the master branch, create a PR and after accepting the PR your changes will be seen in http://biocontainers.pro